 Following the adoption and approval of the Annual Appropriation Ordinance, the City makes various revisions throughout the fiscal year (the Original Budget plus any changes made to date are collectively referred to herein as the "Revised Budget").
-A "Final Revised Budget" is prepared at the end of the fiscal year reflecting the year-end's final revenue and expenditure appropriation for such fiscal year.
+A "Final Revised Budget" is prepared at the end of the fiscal year reflecting the year-end revenue and expenditure appropriation for such fiscal year.
 The Mayor presented the fiscal year 2007-08 proposed budget to the Board of Supervisors on June 1, 2007.
 The Board of Supervisors adopted the fiscal year 2007-08 Original Budget (Ordinance No. 174-07) on July 24, 2007, and the Mayor signed this legislation on July 27, 2007.
+The final revised budget for 2007-08 has not yet been prepared as of this date.